srsergiorodriguez/exploraciones-digitales/content/5_4_infraestructura.md

 Basic human needs — Producción tecnológica como una forma de humanismo

 "The implanted or modem productive activities employed imported technologies that brought with them skill requirements, use of materials, organizational habits, and technical traditions that were alien to the local environment.
 Furthermore, the technological capabilities associated with modem production were expanded primarily through new technology imports, which meant that the technological traditions-developed slowly and cumulatively over a long time-were left aside and even eliminated.
 This led to a reduction in the variety of indigenous technological responses."[@sagastiEndogenousScienceTechnology1980, p.
 325]

+Los efectos de políticas de importación tecnológica

 TECNOLOGIA DENTRO DE SU MARCO SOCIAL